Billy Truax: Cleveland Browns

 Truax was selected by the Cleveland Browns in the second round (26th overall) of the 1964 NFL draft.
 He also was selected by the Houston Oilers in the second round (14th overall) of the 1964 AFL draft.
+Both the Browns and Oilers pursued Truax, who was still only 20-years old at the time.
+He signed with the Browns in late December 1963, after negotiating a deal with the Browns' Paul Bixler.